← Blog

 If you’re currently managing 20+ locations and the spreadsheet-and-manual-monitoring approach is showing its limits, the franchises page outlines the specific capability set and how it maps to the operations problem.

-We’re also happy to talk through the operational challenges before there’s any product decision involved — the consultation path on the contact page routes to the team.
+We’re also happy to talk through the operational challenges before there’s any product decision involved.
+The consultation path on the contact page routes to the team.
 Multi-location GBP has enough case-specific variation that a conversation is often more useful than a feature list.

 The goal is simple: every profile in your portfolio should be active, monitored, accurate, and performing.
 At scale, that requires systems, not heroic individual effort.
 That’s what the platform is for.